top of page

 Unicoi State Park

-Bob Slack Jr., Darry Wood, Snow Bear Taylor
+Bob Slack Jr. Darry Wood Snow Bear Taylor

-Spring of 1990 decided to expand to Wed-Sun and call the spring event the "Rivercane Rendezvous" in honor of the nice stand of rivercane on the property and of rivercane basketry taught by Eva Bigwitch.
+Spring of 1990 they decided to expand the event to Wednesday-Sunday and call the spring event the "Rivercane Rendezvous" in honor of the nice stand of rivercane on the property and of the rivercane basketry taught by Cherokee Elder Eva Bigwitch.
 The fall event became longer as well and became "Falling Leaves."
-Rendezvous lived at Unicoi for 16 years.

 2001-2005